Committee

 Secretary

 Welcome to the Physics Graduate Student Association (PGSA) at Old Dominion University.
 The PGSA is a groups of physics graduate students interested in improving the situation of our fellow graduate students by working to increase opportunities for intellectual and professional growth, arranging social activities throughout the year, and communicating to the physics department any problems and grievances the student might have.
-In the past year since the group was founded, PGSA has participated in two research symposium in collaboration with the Biology Graduate Student Organization, sponsored a professional writing workshop on Latex and successfully lobbied for more available electives.
+PGSA has participated in Department outreach activities, excursions, and training opportunities.
 Sponsored by the Physics Department, we meet three to four times a semester to arrange activities, discuss problems, and enjoy some laughs with good friends and food.

 The Physics Graduate Student Association (PGSA) is a group of physics graduate students interested in improving the situation of our fellow graduate students by working to increase opportunities for intellectual and professional growth, arranging social activities throughout the year, and communicating to the physics department any problems and grievances the students might have.